kanyun157/tuxracer-vr/README.md

 * My public key can be found at http://jdtaylor.org

 ## Donations:
-* If you like what you see and would like to support more Free Software for VR; please send bitcoin: 12ptLNTGD16itaG9mXQxYRaExwXr3aVyFd
+* If you like what you see and want to support more Free Software for VR; please send bitcoin: 12ptLNTGD16itaG9mXQxYRaExwXr3aVyFd
 ![TuxRacerVR BTC Donation QR Code](http://jdtaylor.org/tuxracer-vr-btc-donations_128.png)